cambridge-healthcare/hi_sinatra-docker/README.md

 echo "App running on http://localhost:$container_port"
 </pre>

-The above app includes a Dockerfile which builds the first Docker image.
+The app includes a Dockerfile which builds a Docker image.
 The first Docker build will take longer (depending on your internet connection), but as Docker caches build steps (pro tip: apart from **ADD**), subsequent builds will be significantly quicker.